Stormy9/Stormy9.github.io/CS460/hwk_01/index.md

 ### Step 1 [setup]:
 * I'd already installed Git, for Fall '18 / CS407MA  -- but I updated my version
-   * In that class, I also learned how to *use* Git -- via Github, and about 99% was from the command line (on a Linux system)
+   * In that class, I also learned how to *use* Git -- in connection with Github, and about 99% of that use was from the command line (on a Linux system)
    * I got *lots* of practice using Git & Github from the command line in that class!
-I got pretty comfortable with it -- for the basic common stuff, anyway but I did refresh myself on it with the tutorials I found [here](http://www.wou.edu/~morses/classes/cs46x/resources/resources.html "excellent CS460 resources") and just googling some additional things I thought of.
+I got pretty comfortable with it -- for the basic common stuff, anyway... but I did refresh myself on it with the tutorials I found [here](http://www.wou.edu/~morses/classes/cs46x/resources/resources.html "excellent CS460 resources") and by just googling some additional thoughts and questions I came up with.
 I gathered all the stuff I liked best, [here](https://stormy9.github.io/CS460/references/git/ "my favorite git references").

 * Got github repo set up for CS460 -- and synched locally, so I'll be all ready to start developing
     * with sub-directory/repos for each homework to come